mikalai-hryb/notes/terraform.md

 ### What blocks can help you to refactor a TF configuration?

 * import
-* moved - can move a rename a resource
+* moved - can move or rename a resource
 * removed

 ### HashiCorp promised to add feature that generates configuration based on existing infrastructure.
 Is TF supporting this feature now?